 Here we will answer these questions and maybe bring a little insight into these not-so-wise teeth.

 The third set of molars are commonly referred to as wisdom teeth, due to their development at a more mature age than other molars, sometime between the ages of 17 and 21.
 When these teeth grow correctly there is no need to remove and no discomfort experienced.
-However, for a vast amount of the population, there is simply not enough room in one’s mouth for more teeth.
+However, for a vast amount of the population, there is simply not enough room in one’s mouth for wisdom teeth to grow in.

 Often patient’s wisdom teeth grow in the wrong position, or toward other teeth, which can lead to impacted teeth as a source of immense pain.
 Impacted teeth below the gums can start to become infected, hurt when eating, and come with severe discomfort.
-If experiencing any of these symptoms, you will need to schedule an appointment with your dentist and have x-rays completed to confirm how your wisdom teeth are growing and if they need to be removed.
+If experiencing any of these symptoms, you will need to schedule an appointment with your dentist and have x-rays completed to confirm how your wisdom teeth are growing and if they need to be removed by a dental health professional.

 According to the American Dental Association, as your wisdom teeth make their way through your gums it is normal to experience some discomfort.
 Although if you experience these symptoms you should notify your dentist: